codehsbooks/apjava/Methods/string-processing.md

 ### Putting It All Together

-With both methods written in psuedocode, we have a good outline for our program:
+With both methods written in pseudocode, we have a good outline for our program:

 ```
 public class Palindromes extends ConsoleProgram